 There he witnessed the horrific consequences of starvation with children dying every day around him.
-Along with his wife Ann, they committed their future to joining the struggle to reduce hunger in Africa.
+Along with his wife Ann, they committed their future to join the struggle to reduce hunger in Africa.

-Today, JAM’s development as an aid organisation closely mirrors the strong development progress in the countries in which we work: Angola, South Sudan, and Mozambique.
-From initially only providing lifesaving nutritional relief in one country, JAM has progressed to providing additional specialised programmes to match the needs of these developing nations.
+Today, JAM’s development as an aid organization closely mirrors the strong development progress in the countries in which we work: Angola, South Sudan, and Mozambique.
+From initially only providing lifesaving nutritional relief in one country, JAM has progressed to providing additional specialized programs to match the needs of these developing nations.

 Here’s a look at some of the most significant JAM milestones over the past three decades across the three African countries in which we work.

 Following the Mozambican government’s plea to the international community for urgent humanitarian relief to help combat a famine that had placed nearly four million people at risk of starvation, Peter Pretorius was one the first people to respond to this call.
 He visited Pambarra Village near Vilanculos, Inhambane Province, to see how he could contribute in the emergency.

 Peter was meant to be on the ground in Mozambique for a day and he was left there for 10 days with no food, water or supplies.
 He witnessed death, despair and misery in the deepness of poverty in that community.
 Up to 30 people died of starvation everyday, leaving so many children orphaned.

 This experience changed something in Peter and he and his wife Ann resolved to do something to alleviate the situation.
 JAM was born as a Nutritional Feeding relief focused organisation.
 JAM’s first shipment from South Africa was 80 tons of supplies to Pambarra.1984 The beginning of the journey